davidmarquis/mjml-starter-advanced/README.md

 ## About translations / i18n

-The output of the tool is a different version of each email in both HTML and text version, in all languages that have a corresponding `messages.yaml` file under the `src/locales/[LANG]` directory.
+The output of the tool is a different version of each email in both HTML and text version, in all languages that have a corresponding `X.yaml` files under the `src/locales/[LANG]` directory.

-The `messages.yaml` files is a simple hierarchical data structure that maps keys to the actual value in a specific language.
+The `FILENAME.yaml` files are a simple hierarchical data structure that maps keys to the actual value in a specific language.

-To use translated strings in emails, use the following delimiter: `_(messages.[KEY])`, where `[KEY]` is the dot-delimited path that leads to the string you want in `messages.yaml`.
+To use translated strings in emails, use the following delimiter: `_(FILENAME.[KEY])`, where `[KEY]` is the dot-delimited path that leads to the string you want in `FILENAME.yaml`.

 For example, given a `messages.yaml` file under `src/locales/en` with the following contents: